Trump accuses Cruz of stealing Iowa caucuses through 'fraud'

 “The press is reporting that Dr. Ben Carson is taking time off from the campaign trail after Iowa and making a big announcement next week,” the Cruz email read, according to CNN.
 “Please inform any Carson caucusgoers of this news and urge them to caucus for Ted Cruz.”

-“Many people voted for Cruz over Carson because of this Cruz fraud,” Trump said in one of his tweets.
+“Many people voted for Cruz over Carson because of this Cruz fraud,” Trump tweeted.

 Carson had tweeted his feelings about the Iowa vote on Tuesday.